mahugnon/PowerbuilderWiki/docs/PBLRegeneration.md

 end session
 ```

 Powerbuilder 19 R3 is suppose to fix all these issues.
-Find the officiel description [:point_right: here](https://docs.appeon.com/pb2019r3/whats_new/Source_control_enhancements.html)
+Find the officiel description [here](https://docs.appeon.com/pb2019r3/whats_new/Source_control_enhancements.html)